mkarneim/pojobuilder/README.md

 	}

-The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the package "samples.builder" (the "intoPackage" attribute is optional).
+The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder".

-If the POJO has no default constructor or if you want the generated builder to use a specific constructor then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.
+Use the @ConstructorProperties annotation if the POJO has no default constructor or if you want the generated builder to use a specific constructor.
+The value array specifies the mapping from the parameters to the corresponding property names.

 Have a look at ["samples/src/generated/java/samples/builder/ContactBuilder.java"] to see the generated source code.